top of page

 Nikki Williams

-Nikki Williams is the Director and Owner of Chesapeake Speech Therapy Services and provides care in many settings within Queen Anne's and surrounding counties including schools, hospitals, private practice, and other educational and clinical settings.
-Nikki received her Bachelor of Science from Michigan State University and holds a Master of Science in Communication Disorders from Northern Arizona University.
-She lives in Queenstown with her husband Jason, and their three children.
+Nikki earned her Bachelor of Science from Michigan State University and her Master of Science in Communication Disorders from Northern Arizona University.
+She lives in Queenstown with her husband, Jason, and their three children, and is passionate about creating inclusive spaces where every learner can thrive.

 Treasurer of the Board